COBRA: Comparison-Optimal Betting for Risk-limiting Audits: Betting in Practice

 \subsection{Fixed betting}

 The simplest approach is to make a fixed, \textit{a priori} guess at $p_k$ using historic data, machine specifications, or other information.
 For example, $\tilde{p}_1 := 0.1\%$ and $\tilde{p}_2 := 0.01\%$ will prevent stalls and may perform reasonably well when there are few overstatement error.
-However, this strategy is analagous to apKelly for ballot-polling, which \citet{waudby-smithEtal21} and \citet{stark22} show can become quite poor when the estimate is far from correct.
-This potential gap motivates more sophisticated strategies.
+This strategy is analagous to apKelly for ballot-polling, which fixes $\lambda_i$ based on an \textit{a priori} estimate of the population assorter mean (typically derived from reported tallies).
+However, \citet{waudby-smithEtal21} and \citet{stark22} show that apKelly can become quite poor when the estimate is far from correct.
+This frailty motivates more sophisticated strategies.